shreyashguptas/ConvertShift/documentation/development-guide.md

 4. Backend changes will auto-restart with nodemon
 5. Use Git for version control
 6. Follow the .gitignore rules for what not to commit

-## Best Practices
-- Keep frontend and backend code completely separate
-- Use TypeScript for type safety in frontend
-- Follow the established folder structure
-- Document new features and changes
-- Use environment variables for configuration
-- Keep dependencies up to date
-- Implement all file processing on the client side
-- Use efficient client-side libraries for file conversion
-- Optimize for browser-based processing
-- Consider progressive enhancement for better user experience